linked-db/linked-ql/site/guides/edge.md

 - This is automatically available in `Worker` and `SharedWorker` runtimes
 - For HTTP servers, this depends on whether the backend can provide that interactive channel exposed as `event.client`

 That transport/runtime capability determines how much of the LinkedQL contract can be projected across the boundary.
-See the next section.
+This is what is covered below.

 ---